bisq-network/bisq-mobile/bisqapps/README.md

 ![Apps Design Architecture](docs/bisqapps_design_arch.png)

-This project uses the [MVP](https://en.wikipedia.org/wiki/Model%E2%80%93view%E2%80%93presenter) (Model-View-Presenter) Design Pattern with small variations (introducing Repositories) in the following way:
+This project uses the [MVP](https://en.wikipedia.org/wiki/Model%E2%80%93view%E2%80%93presenter) (Model-View-Presenter) Design Pattern with small variations (__introducing Repositories & we allow reusal of presenters under specific conditions__) in the following way:

- - Each View will define it's desired presenter behaviour.
+ - **Dumb Views**: Each View will define it's desired presenter behaviour.
 For example, for the `AppView` it would define the `AppPresenter` interface.
-This includes which data its interested in observing.
+This includes which data its interested in observing and the commands it needs to trigger from user interactions.
- - The view will react to changes in the presenter observed data, and call the methods it needs to inform the presenter about user actions.
-In this way **each view can be created idependently without strictly needing anything else**
+ - **UI indepdently built**The view will react to changes in the presenter observed data, and call the methods it needs to inform the presenter about user actions.
+In this way __each view can be created idependently without strictly needing anything else__
- - Same goes for the Models, they can be built (and unit tested) without needing anything else, simple POKOs (Plain Old Kotlin Objects - meaning no external deps).
+ - **Encourage Rich Domain well-test models** Same goes for the Models, they can be built (and unit tested) without needing anything else, simple POKOs (Plain Old Kotlin Objects - meaning no external deps).
+Ideally business logic should go here and the result of executing a business model logic should be put back into the repository for all observers to know.
- - When you want to bring interaction to life, create a presenter (or reuse one if the view is small enough) and implement the interface you defined when doing the view (`AppPresenter` interface).
-That presenter will generally modify/fetch the models through a repository.
+ - **Presenters guide the orchestra** When you want to bring interaction to life, create a presenter (or reuse one if the view is small enough) and implement the interface you defined when doing the view (`AppPresenter` interface).
+That presenter will generally modify/observe the models through a repository.
- - Now for the presenter to connect to the domain models we use repositories which is basically a storage of data (that abstracts where that data is stored in).
+ - **Repositories key for reactive UI** Now for the presenter to connect to the domain models we use repositories which is basically a storage of data (that abstracts where that data is stored in).
 The repositories also expose the data in an observable way, so the presenter can satisfy the requested data from the view from the data of the domain model in the ways it see fit.
 Sometimes it would just be a pathrough.
- - `TODO: Talk about Services and Netwroking`
- - Networking is a crucial part of this project and the networking used and shared by the `xClients` are not the ones used by the `androidNode` but the idea is to have a comprehensive **facade** so that from the point of view of repository/service it just works regardless on how and what objs are being used under the hood to fetch/save data.
-More on this soon...
+The resposities could also have caching strategy, and persistance.
+For most of the use cases so far we don't see a strong need for persistance in most of them (with the exception of settings-related repositories) - more on this soon
+ - **Services allow us to have different networking sources** we are developing 3 apps divided in 2 groups: `node` and `client`.
+Each group has a very distinct networking setup.
+We need each type of app build to have only the networking it needs.
+The proposed separation of concerns not only allows a clean architecture but also allows faster development focus on each complexity separately.

 ## Why KMP